joaomilho/Enterprise/README.md

 The O1Type, commonly known as "hash table" in other languages, is named this way to simplify interviews.
 If you're asked:

-- Which type could we use here to have a O(1) lookup?
+> "Which type could we use here to have a O(1) lookup?"

-You can simply say:
+You can simply say, with all your confidence:

-- The O1Type.
+> "The ...
+O1 ...
+Type ...?"

 Nailed.